A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Methodology

 \subsection{Pretraining of ContraWiMAE}

-We warm-start the encoder and decoder components of ContraWiMAE by copying the corresponding weights from WiMAE to preserve its reconstruction capability.
+We warm-start the encoder and decoder components of ContraWiMAE from WiMAE.
 We use the same learning rate schedule, optimizer, and batch size for continual pretraining of ContraWiMAE on the same pretraining dataset.
-To maximize the transferability of the reconstruction capability, we use $m_{\text{r}}=0.60$, $L_{\text{enc}}=12$, $L_{\text{dec}}=4$, $d_{\text{e}}=64$, and $(N_{\text{p,s}}, N_{\text{p,f}}) = (1, 16)$, matching the parameters for WiMAE used in downstream task evaluations.
-We set the reconstructive and contrastive loss weights to $\alpha=0.9$ and $1-\alpha=0.1$, respectively, using a temperature parameter $\tau=0.1$.
-We also set the contrastive space dimension to $d_{\text{c}}=64$ and uniformly sample the noise variance for positive pairs to achieve channel SNR values between 20\,dB and 30\,dB.
+To maximize the transferability of the reconstruction capability, we use the same parameters as those used in the reconstruction foundation.

+We set the reconstructive-contrastive trade-off weight $\alpha=0.9$ and the temperature parameter $\tau=0.2$.
+We also set the contrastive space dimension to $d_{\text{c}}=64$ and uniformly sample the noise variance for positive pairs to achieve channel SNR values between 5\,dB and 40\,dB.
+We choose these contrastive learning parameters through ablation studies based on the total loss in Eq.~\eqref{eqn:combined_objective}.